Smart glasses: Facebook x Ray-Ban

 The evolving world of smart glasses

 Smart glasses aren’t a mainstream staple yet, but tech companies are certainly working to change that.
 Google, Amazon, Microsoft and Snap (Snapchat) all have smart glasses in production or development, and Apple seems to be one step away from confirming their own iteration.
+Read more about what what's happening with Apple glasses.

 We may not know details like technical capabilities, Instagram integration, battery life or even a name, but one thing can be all but guaranteed: Facebook and Ray-Ban’s product will be one more step toward widespread use of smart glasses.